- Introduction and Physical Development

 No special requirements

-Situated in the context of theory and research, this subject provides an overview of typical and atypical human development from conception to early adolescence across physical, cognitive, social and emotional domains.
+Situated in the context of theory and research, this subject provides an overview of typical and atypical human development from conception to adulthood across physical, cognitive, social and emotional domains.
 Biological and environmental influences on development are examined.
-Implications for contemporary educators are explored with a focus on maximising developmental outcomes during the first 12 years of life.
-In addition to emphasis on Standard 1 (know your students and how they learn) of the Australian Professional Standards for Teachers, this subject focuses on effective engagement and interaction with parents/carers and maintaining safe school and care environments for children (Standards 3.7, 4.4 and 7.3).
-The corresponding Australian Children’s Education and Care Quality Authority’s Curriculum Specification 1 (psychology and child development), 3 (early childhood pedagogies) and 4 (family and community contexts) are addressed.
+Implications for contemporary educators are explored with a focus on maximizing developmental outcomes from birth through young adulthood.
+In addition to emphasis on knowing your students and how they learn, this subject focuses on effective engagement and interaction with parents/carers and maintaining safe school and care environments for children and adolescents.
+This includes developing awareness of child development services in the community.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.